absrp/pinnacle_climbing_analysis/README.md

 # pinnacle_climbing_analysis
-A silly set of scripts to analyze climbing progress based on the pinnacle climbing app tracked features
+A silly set of scripts to analyze climbing progress based on the pinnacle climbing app tracked features Features currently available for bouldering and top rope.

 ### Current features
 - Tracking cumulative progress (# of sends) for each bouldering grade